By Travis S. Taylor

 Director of Communications

-Travis manages the Communications Department for Affairs to Remember Caterers, which includes internal and external communications, media relations, website, Social Media and other Communications-related responsibilities.
+Travis manages the Communications Department for AFFAIRS to REMEMBER, which includes internal and external communications, media relations, website, Social Media and other Communications-related responsibilities.
 Travis holds a Bachelor Degree in Technical Management with a concentration in Web Graphic Design and he is a prolific blogger.